karthiksrikumar/ConvoAAVE-POLLEN/README.md

 - Help expand to other marginalized dialects

 #### For Developers:
-- Integrate POLLEN into your language models
+- Integrate ConvoAAVE by Project POLLEN into your language models
 - Build applications that serve our communities
 - Contribute to our open-source tools